d1vanov/quentier/INSTALL.md

 make install
 ```

-On Windows the `cmake` step is usually more convenient to use GUI version of `CMake`.
+On Windows the `cmake` step is usually more convenient to do using GUI version of `CMake`.

 If you installed Quentier's dependencies into non-standard locations on your Linux or OS X / macOS system, the `cmake` step
 from the above list might fail to find some library.
 You can give `CMake` some hints where to find the dependencies: